Firefighter fatality marks first death in California's biggest blaze

 Breaking News Emails

-FORT BRAGG, Calif. — A firefighter was killed Monday while assigned to California's Mendocino Complex Fire, marking the first death in the largest wildfire in recorded state history.
+FORT BRAGG, Calif. — A firefighter was killed Monday while battling California's Mendocino Complex Fire, marking the first death in the largest wildfire in recorded state history.

-In a statement, the California Department of Forestry and Fire Protection, or Cal Fire, and the U.S. Forest Service said the unified command was "deeply saddened" and was investigating the death of the firefighter, who was not identified.
+California Department of Forestry and Fire Protection, or Cal Fire, Chief Sean Kavanaugh confirmed in a news conference late Monday night that a firefighter from Utah died from injuries sustained while "working on an active portion of the fire."

+The firefighter, who was not identified, was airlifted to a local hospital where he died from his injuries, Kavanaugh said, adding, "We are extremely heartbroken from this loss."

 The fatality marked the 11th in an unusually dangerous fire season that officials described Saturday as "a siege."